MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Scopes.md

 PowerShell supports the following scopes:

-- Global: The scope that is in effect when PowerShell starts.
+- Global: The scope that is in effect when PowerShell starts or when you create a new session or runspace.
 Variables and functions that are present when PowerShell starts have been created in the global scope, such as automatic variables and preference variables.
 The variables, aliases, and functions in your PowerShell profiles are also created in the global scope.
+The global scope is the root parent scope in a session.

 - Local: The current scope.
 The local scope can be the global scope or any other scope.